 In fact is seems that leagues are normally charging throwers $120 or so for an 8 week league, giving away prizes, etc so the new profit per person on a league is less than half the profit on a recreational thrower.

-Since we also own the booking software, Vantora, we see a lot of bookings in a lot of different axe locations – across the US, Canada, and even as far away as Australia.
+We see a lot of bookings in a lot of different axe locations – across the US, Canada, and even as far away as Australia.
 There are some that are very involved with leagues, and they might have 30 or 40 people, some more on a Wednesday league night.
 But that same location will see 240 recreational throwers on a Saturday at twice the price per person!
-So the 8 week league with a $15 per person per nigh brings in $300 – $500 on a wednesday, the Saturday Recreation Crowd brings in $6000+.
+So the 8 week league with a $15 per person per night brings in $300 – $500 on a Wednesday, the Saturday Recreation Crowd brings in $6000+.

 Friday Night date night, bachelor and birthday parties, friends just coming out to throw some axes and maybe have a beer… this is where the bulk of your revenue will probably come from, especially if you try to get that revenue.